 Christmas Tree Decorating Schemes I Have Used Over the Years

-Even before I started blogging, I had decorated quite a lot of Christmas trees… literally hundreds.
-Since I began blogging full-time, only one a year now….whewww!
+Even before I started blogging, I had decorated quite a lot of Christmas trees… literally hundreds and have shared all my Christmas tree lighting tips and tricks that make decorating a Christmas tree an easier job.

 If you are looking for Christmas tree decorating inspiration, here are a few trees I have decorated over the years using a variety of color schemes.